-If you choose 4-stroke engines, you will save yourselves about half of money on gas and oil while help saving the environment.
-You will see how local appreciate this at traffic lights!
+If you choose 4-stroke engines, you will save yourselves about half of the money on gas and oil while help saving the environment.
+You will see how locals appreciate this at traffic lights!

 From 2017, Vietnam will require all motorbike engines to pass Euro 3 emission control.

 Many motorbike rental shops in Hanoi still offer the models below or even older.
 We discontinued these touring motorcycle models because the latest series offer better technology and are more reliable.
 No shop in Hanoi provides newer touring bikes than we do.

 Offroad Vietnam offers motorcycle tours and rental exclusively on Hondas and stopped using Minsk motorbikes in May 2007.
 The bikes were imported from Indonesia & Japan (Hondas) and the former Soviet Union (Minsks) during the early to late 1990s.

 Hondas are powerful & reliable bikes and we have replaced longer shocks to make them more comfortable for mountain roads.
 They are very reliable and we service them ourselves before every trip and always in good condition.

 Why not Minsk?